 As well as full-time boarders, we also welcome a number of boarders each year who come to experience language or immersion programmes for one term or one year.
 We are very happy to work with families to provide an option which best suits their circumstances.

 Our Registrar and Pastoral Team work closely together to ensure that the admissions experience for overseas pupils is a positive one.
 Initial meetings and enquiries can be carried out via Zoom as well as by email and phone.
 Once a pupil has accepted an offer, support is provided throughout the process from visa application (if required) to flight arrivals, home stays for short holiday weekends and ongoing liaison with home.

 Living and learning in a completely different country (often with major cultural differences to cope with as well) can be a daunting experience but we find that our international pupils settle quickly into their new life.
 They are helped by the friendliness of the community as a whole and their boarding house family at Burnbrae.
 For those who need to improve their English, the support of our excellent English as an Additional Language Department (EAL) whose input goes well beyond the mere teaching of English is invaluable.

 EAL Assessment and Support

-Before a child joins us, it is important to establish their level of English so that we can provide support to access the curriculum if needed.
+Before a pupil joins us, it is important to establish their level of English so that we can provide support to access the curriculum if needed.

-New international pupils will sit an Oxford Online English Assessment.
-Our Admissions Manager will arrange this test and provide login details to the prospective pupil.
-The results from this test, alongside an initial interview and English essay, allow us to identify if there are gaps in learning and ensure that our EAL department can help.
+New international pupils will sit an online assessment.
+Our Registrar will arrange this assessment.
+The results from this assessment, alongside an initial interview and school reports allow us to identify if there are gaps in learning and ensure that our EAL department can help.